 Session creation At session-creation time, the communication buffers of both packet streams are dimensioned via session arguments.
 The communication buffers are allocated by the server using the session quota provided by the client.

-- Network drivers are represented as NIC servers. - A NIC switch uses one NIC session connected to a NIC driver, and provides multiple virtual NIC interfaces to its clients by managing a custom name space of virtual MAC addresses. - A TCP/IP stack uses a NIC session as back end.
+- A NIC router provides multiple virtual NIC interfaces to its clients by managing a custom name space of virtual MAC addresses. - A TCP/IP stack uses a NIC session as back end.